 How does the registration system work?

-How do I find out which minor hockey association my child is designated to?
+How do I find out which local hockey association my child is designated to?
 Who sets the boundaries between associations?

 What are the minor hockey age categories, and how are they determined?

 What levels of hockey are available?
 What are the differences between the levels, and what are the benefits of each one?